ko-wun/school-crime/README.md

     ## Number of Fisher Scoring iterations: 22

 The variables related to school policies all had low statistical significance, higher than confidence level of 0.05.
-But out of those, badge and anonymous report are relatively statistically significant.
+But out of those variables, badge and anonymous report are relatively statistically significant.
 Therefore, further exploratory data analysis was performed on these variables to ensure that these two variables indeed do not have